Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome)

 Naples, IT

-Rita Ferla practices in Naples, Italy.
+Rita Ferla practices practicing medicine in Naples, Italy.
 Ms. Ferla is rated as an Elite expert by MediFind in the treatment of Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
-Her top areas of expertise are Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Mucopolysaccharidoses (MPS), Retinopathy Pigmentary Mental Retardation, and Late-Onset Retinal Degeneration.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Mucopolysaccharidoses (MPS), Retinopathy Pigmentary Mental Retardation, and Late-Onset Retinal Degeneration.

 Learn about our expert tiers